MORE RESEARCH PAGES STANDARDS AND ABBREVIATIONS CHANGE HISTORY

 data shown may be inaccurate - it may have been transcribed incorrectly or the information on the source document could simply be wrong.

-The trees are revised as new data is found and a summary of major changes is recorded in a Change History Page.
+The trees are revised as new data is found and a summary of major changes is recorded in the Change History.

-Abbreviations used are listed on the Standards and Abbreviations page
+Abbreviations used are listed on the Codes & Conventions page

 together with an explanation of how dates are handled.